bekk/bekk-christmas/post/ux/so-you’ve-opened-figma-now-what.md

 If you don’t know how to import files into Figma yet, don’t worry!
 Our good friends over at Figma have put together an easy tutorial for just that right [here](https://help.figma.com/hc/en-us/articles/360041003114-Import-files-into-Figma).

 This course is based on a course by Martin Sangolt.
 If you know him you also know I have a lot to live up to, so let's go!
+No time to lose!